v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 18. Enter a subject and some body text and then send the email.

-19. Wait for the non-delivery report (NDR) message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
+19. Wait for the non-delivery report (NDR) message to appear in Holly’s Inbox, then double-click the message to open it in a new window. <br/>

-	**Note:** When this lab was originally written, it asked the student to enter **difflop8675399@outlook.com** in the **To** field.
+	**Interesting Note:** When this lab was originally written, it asked the student to enter  the bogus mailbox of **difflop8675399@outlook.com** in the **To** field.
 The lab author never assumed anyone would ever create a mailbox called **difflop8675399** in the outlook.com domain.
-This worked fine for several months, until someone actually created this mailbox in outlook.com.
+This worked fine for several months, until someone, somewhere around the world, actually created this mailbox in outlook.com.
 This broke the lab, since it stopped returning an NDR reply.
 So the previous instruction was changed to ask you to send this email to an email address consisting of a random series of numbers followed by your name.
 Hopefully, the combination you choose is not a valid mailbox. **If you do not receive an NDR reply within a minute (or less) after sending the email, then you can assume someone has created that mailbox in the outlook.com domain.** If this occurs, then send another email to a different mailbox address that you feel is completely bogus.

 20. In the window for the NDR reply, scroll down through the message until you reach the body of text that says **Diagnostic information for administrators**.
 Select the text in the body of the message starting after **Diagnostic information for administrators** through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard, and then close the message window.